J4ck3LSyN-Gen2/Cruxable/README.md

 **Webhook fallback:** If you don't want to run a full bot, set `DISCORD_WEBHOOK_URL` instead.
 This enables one-way alerts (no slash commands) with zero dependencies — no `discord.js` needed.

 **Optional dependency:** The full bot requires `discord.js`.
 Install it with `npm install discord.js`.
-If it's not installed, CrucixExpanded automatically falls back to webhook-only mode.
+If it's not installed, cruxable automatically falls back to webhook-only mode.

 ### Optional LLM Layer
 Connect any of 4 LLM providers for enhanced analysis: